Union Pacific Passenger Car Paint and Lettering

 Two Tone Gray

-Union Pacific adopted its two-tone gray (TTG) paint scheme in 1946 for its secondary passenger trains.
-The two-tone gray scheme was applied to heavyweight cars; 25 of the 50 Pacific-series sleepers delivered in 1950 were delivered wearing two-tone gray, and were the only lightweight cars to receive TTG.
+Union Pacific adopted its two-tone gray (TTG) paint scheme in 1946 for its secondary passenger trains, including the Portland Rose, City of St. Louis, Pony Express, Utahn, Idahoan, and the Mail & Express train.
+The two-tone gray scheme was applied to heavyweight cars and to lightweight cars.

 In 1952, Union Pacific adopted its yellow and gray Streamliner paint scheme for all of its passenger cars.
 Of the heavyweight cars painted in two-tone gray, some ran into retirement in the early 1950s still wearing TTG.
 Union Pacific kept its passenger equipment in good condition, with cars receiving scheduled inspection and maintenance.
 Most cars were repainted to yellow and gray during their scheduled visits to the railroad's shops.